kubewarden/docs/docs/operator-manual/policy-evaluation-timeout.md

 These scenarios are going to be handled by a future release of Policy Server.

 Finally, the policy evaluation timeout affects all the policies hosted by a Policy Server instance.
-Currently there's no way to tune policy evaluation timeout on a per-policy basis.
+Currently, there's no way to tune policy evaluation timeout on a per-policy basis.

 ## Configuration